Faust404/Grim-Dawn-Resistance-Optimizer/README.md

 7. Select your character's standing with various factions for better suggestions in the advanced tab.
 8. Hit the "Run Optimization" button

+## How to Add Other Languages
+1. Use `web/static/js/web/example.js` as a template and translate it into your desired language.
+2. Provide the language pack from your game (if Grimtools already supports your language, you can skip this step).
+3. Submit an issue in [Issues](../../issues) and attach the above files.

 # How to Self-Host
 You can use this docker-compose.yml to pull the image and deploy the container
 ```